automatically generated captions

 00:41:22 and easy enough that anyone can use it and it's simple and you can't really screw it up yes

 00:41:27 and I think the answer is yes but it is not straightforward

-00:41:30 but on the other hand probably did will involve some very kind of high advanced technology investigations right I mean
+00:41:30 but on the other hand probably it will involve some very kind of high advanced technology and investigations right I mean

-00:41:40 it's you're not doing basic stuff you're really I think the answer is surely I think the answer is yes
+00:41:40 it's you're not doing basic stuff here. you're really exploring.
+I think the answer is yes

-00:41:45 and no the actual work that we do is to make diagnostic systems that are based on the pieces of paper
+00:41:45 and no. the actual work that we do is to make diagnostic systems that are based on little pieces of paper

-00:41:53 and this is the origin of this idea was that we were looking for some way of making.
+00:41:53 and this. the origin of this idea was that we were looking for some way of making.
 Systems that.

 00:42:00 Pump blood around and things of this kind in which we could adapt something that existed before for that purpose